 This course is designed to provide the student with a basic understanding of the framework of the marketing process in product, price, channels of distribution and promotional activities.
-Prerequisite: Exit or exemption from Learning Support; ACCT 2101.
+Prerequisite: Exit or exemption from Learning Support; ACCT 2101 with a grade of 'C' or better.

-BUSA 2206 Production Management and Evaluation 3-0-3
+BUSA 2206 Production Management and Evaluation